freebsd/freebsd-src/lld/docs/WebAssembly.rst

      this is trivial.
 For direct function calls, the linker will generate a trapping stub function in place of the undefined function.

-  import-functions:

-     Generate WebAssembly imports for any undefined functions.
-Undefined data symbols are resolved to zero as in ``ignore-all``.
-This corresponds to the legacy ``--allow-undefined`` flag.

 .. option:: --import-memory

   Import memory from the environment.

+.. option:: --import-undefined

+   Generate WebAssembly imports for undefined symbols, where possible.
+For example, for function symbols this is always possible, but in general this is not possible for undefined data symbols.
+Undefined data symbols will still be reported as normal (in accordance with ``--unresolved-symbols``).

 .. option:: --initial-memory=<value>